-How We Advocate
+How We Advocate For The Autism Community

 Member of the Council of Autism Service Providers

-Membership on this council means that the leaders at ABS have the opportunity to collaborate with other member organizations and work together to promote important
+Membership on this council means that the leaders at ABS have the opportunity to collaborate with other member organizations and work together to promote important regulatory, or legal issues in the field.

 [UT] Autism Treatment Account Fund Committee Member / Chair